leoneckert/critical-data-and-visualization-spring-2020/other/current-assignments/README.md

   - data, psychology, social engineering, and fabrication of beliefs.
 - Link your thoughts to the [class wiki](https://github.com/leoneckert/critical-data-and-visualization-spring-2020/wiki).

+Due Wednesday (2020/04/29):
+- Finish your data story website.
+  - Build everything out except (!) the visualizations (keep placeholder divs).
+  - Think of the structure, various pages.
+  - Importantly: think of the contextual information you need (mostly taken from the research you already did)
+- Submit you work to the [class wiki](https://github.com/leoneckert/critical-data-and-visualization-spring-2020/wiki).

 <!-- Due this Wednesday (2020/02/19):
 - Do this assignment first (strongly recommended)